-There’s a common misconception in the widespread belief that gluten-free means “healthier,” and that simply isn’t the case.
+There’s a common misconception in the widespread belief that gluten-free means “healthier,” and that isn’t the case.
 While there are some situations in which gluten-free food products can be a healthier option, it isn’t right to say that gluten-free is always better.

 Understanding Diabetes and Gluten-Related Conditions

-Type 1 diabetes is when your body makes no insulin, and you must take insulin every single day.
+Type 1 diabetes is when your body makes no insulin, and you must take insulin every day.
 On the other hand, type 2 diabetes is when your body doesn’t make enough or doesn’t use insulin properly.
 With type 2 diabetes, how much you need to take insulin will depend on your diet and situation.

-Gluten is a protein that is contained in many food items that are commonly eaten in today’s modern age.
+Gluten is a protein contained in many food items that are commonly eaten in today’s modern age.
 One of the biggest culprits is wheat, but there are hundreds of products that contain gluten.

 For those with gluten sensitivities or Celiac disease (an allergy to gluten), they cannot have any gluten in their diet without risking serious side effects such as: